Fleckism/SecurityPlus/SecurityPlus/9C Secure Wireless Infrastructure.md

 Wireless network installation considerations refer to the factors that ensure good availability of authorized Wi-Fi access points.
 A network with patchy coverage is vulnerable to rogue and evil twin attacks.

 The 5 GHz band has more space to configure non-overlapping channels.
-Also note that a WAP can use bonded channels to improve bandwidth, but this increases risks from interference.
+Also note that a [[WAP]] can use bonded channels to improve bandwidth, but this increases risks from interference.

 ### Wireless Access Point (WAP) Placement

 An infrastructure-based wireless network comprises one or more wireless access points, each connected to a wired network.
 The access points forward traffic to and from the wired switched network.
-Each WAP is identified by its MAC address, also referred to as its basic service set identifier (BSSID).
-Each wireless network is identified by its name, or service set identifier (SSID).
+Each WAP is identified by its MAC address, also referred to as its basic service set identifier ([[BSSID]]).
+Each wireless network is identified by its name, or service set identifier ([[SSID]]).

 Wireless networks can operate in either the 2.4 GHz or 5 GHz radio band.
 Each radio band is divided into a number of channels, and each WAP must be configured to use a specific channel.
-For performance reasons, the channels chosen should be as widely spaced as possible to reduce different types of interference:
+For performance reasons, the channels chosen should be as widely spaced as possible to reduce different **types of interference**:

--   Co-channel interference (CCI)—when two WAPs in close proximity use the same channel, they compete for bandwidth within that channel, as signals collide and have to be re-transmitted.
+-   Co-channel interference ([[CCI]])—when two WAPs in close proximity use the same channel, they compete for bandwidth within that channel, as signals collide and have to be re-transmitted.
--   Adjacent channel interference (ACI)—channels have only ~5 MHz spacing, but Wi-Fi requires 20 MHz of channel space.
+-   **Adjacent channel interference** ([[ACI]])—channels have only ~5 MHz spacing, but Wi-Fi requires 20 MHz of channel space.
 When the channels selected for WAPs are not cleanly spaced, the interference pattern creates significant numbers of errors and loss of bandwidth.
-For example, if two access points within range of one another are configured in the 2.4 GHz band with channels 1 and 6, they will not overlap.
+For example, if two access points within range of one another are configured in the 2.4 GHz band with **channels 1 and 6**, they will not overlap.
 If a third access point is added using channel 3, it will use part of the spectrum used by both the other WAPs, and all three networks will suffer from interference.

 ### Site Surveys and Heat Maps